How To Make Cold Foam: Learn This Coffee Trick With Us

-Pro Tip: You can add flavour to your simple syrup by simmering it with flavourful additives.
+Pro Tip: You can add flavor to your simple syrup by simmering it with flavorful additives.
 For example, add cinnamon sticks, cloves, nutmeg, and all spice for pumpkin spice syrup.
 Or add a vanilla bean for vanilla syrup.
 Just be sure to strain before using it in your foamed milk or other iced drink.

 2. Gather The Rest Of Your Ingredients

-Combine 2 tbsp of heavy cream or coconut cream, ⅓ cup of whole milk, a dash of vanilla flavour extract, and 1 tbsp of syrup in a tall glass or a narrow resealable mason jar.
+Combine 2 tbsps of heavy cream or coconut cream, ⅓ cup of whole milk, a dash of vanilla flavor extract, and 1 tbsp of syrup in a tall glass or a narrow resealable mason jar.

-This recipe specifies vanilla extract, which is the classic cold foam flavour, but you don’t have to use vanilla as your flavoured extract.
-Feel free to try almond extract, banana extract, coconut extract, lemon extract, or peppermint extract to better pair with the flavour of your drink.
+This recipe specifies vanilla extract, which is the classic cold foam flavor, but you don’t have to use vanilla as your flavored extract.
+Feel free to try almond extract, banana extract, coconut extract, lemon extract, or peppermint extract to better pair with the flavor of your drink.

 Pro Tip: Heavy cream adds a nice velvety texture to your cold foam, but it can be omitted in exchange for an equal quantity of milk if that’s all you have on hand.
 It will yield a lighter and lower-fat foam for your iced coffee.